Design map-based visualizations

 1. Download the Blood_Lead_Levels_Zipped_Folder.zip zipped project data.

-This is a password-protected zip archive.
+This zip archive is password-protected.
 A password window appears.

-3. For Password, enter the password I_Understand_This_Is_Fictitious_Data and click OK.
+4. For Password, type I_Understand_This_Is_Fictitious_Data and click OK.

 Use of this password indicates that you understand that the data is fictitious.

-The zipfile is extracted to your computer as a folder.
+The file is extracted to your computer as a folder.

 It contains a file named BloodLeadLevels.ppkx.
 A .ppkx file is an ArcGIS Pro project package, a compressed file for sharing projects that may contain maps, data, and other files that you can open in ArcGIS Pro.